This is a demo fragment of the opera.

 There are literal and figurative walls that we build around us in our society.
 We do this to shield and dissociate ourselves from human created conflicts and abuse that become a threat to our comfortable existence.

 In the beginning of the story I recognize myself in Miranda.
-Her nativity and negligence make her comfortable in her utopia and connections to others, but harmful and ignorant about the shielding from raw realities and dystopian power relations.
+Her naivety and negligence make her comfortable in her utopia and connections to others, but harmful and ignorant about the shielding from raw realities and dystopian power relations.
 For the first time, she will face power and prosperity at the cost of others.

 Walls rather than Bridges